missionpinball/mpf-docs/config/multiballs.rst

 ~~~~~~~~~~~
 Single value, type: ``integer``.

 The number of balls this multiball should eject (and maintain during shoot again period).
-Note: It may eject more balls when using locks but only ball_count balls will be maintained during shiit again.
+Note: It may eject more balls when using locks but only ball_count balls will be maintained during shoot again.

 Optional settings